 “This blood test would look at kidney, liver and thyroid function, as well as red and white blood cell count,” says Dr. Ryan.
 “Based on these findings and your pet’s response to therapy, further diagnostics—including a skin biopsy—will likely be recommended.”

-“Clean the pads with a washrag, warm water and antibacterial soap,” says Dr. Ryan.
-“Pat them dry, then apply petroleum jelly, making sure the petroleum jelly is rubbed in well so your dog doesn’t lick it off, causing more irritation and an upset tummy.”
+Pat the pads dry, then apply petroleum jelly, making sure the petroleum jelly is rubbed in well so your dog doesn’t lick it off, causing more irritation and an upset tummy.

-Dr. Ryan also suggests putting socks or bandages on your dog’s paws so he can walk more comfortably while the cracks are healing.
+Put socks or bandages on your dog’s paws, so they can walk more comfortably while the cracks are healing.